 introverting character.
 It focusses libido upon the subjective factor, i.e. all those needs and claims which are

-stifled or repressed by a too extraverted conscious [p.
-423] attitude.
+stifled or repressed by a too extraverted conscious attitude.

-has been said in the previous section that a purely objective orientation does violence to a multitude of subjective emotions, intentions,
+said in the previous section that a purely objective orientation does violence to a multitude of subjective emotions, intentions,

 needs, and desires, since it robs them of the energy which is their natural right.
-Man is not a machine that one
+Man is not a machine that one can reconstruct,

-to the object,

 therefore, encounters the protest of the suppressed minority, elements belonging to the past and existing from the beginning.

 From this quite general consideration it may be understood why it is that the unconscious claims of the extraverted type have

 an essentially primitive, infantile, and egoistical character.
 When Freud says that the unconscious is "only able to

 wish", this observation contains a large measure of truth for the unconscious of the extraverted type.
-Adjustment
+Adjustment and

 wishes, affects, needs, feelings, etc.) take on a regressive character corresponding with the degree of their repression,